status-im/nim-toml-serialization/README.md

 ```

 ## Sets and list-like
-Similar to `Table`, sets and list or array like data structure can be parsed using
+Similar to `Table`, sets and list or array-like data structure can be parsed using
 `parseList` template.
-It come with two flavors, indexed and non indexed.
+It comes in two flavors, indexed and non-indexed.

-Builtin `readValue` for regular `seq` and `array` are implemented for you.
+Built-in `readValue` for regular `seq` and `array` is implemented for you.
-No builtin `readValue` for `set` or `set-like` provided, you must overload it yourself depends on your need.
+No built-in `readValue` for `set` or `set-like` is provided, you must overload it yourself depending on your need.

 ```nim
 type